pureinsights/discovery-cli/USER.md

 Arguments:
 `seed`::
-(Required, String) The name or UUID of the seed that will have its executions halted.
+(Required, string) The name or UUID of the seed that will have its executions halted.

 Flags: